 Person related TraCI functions#

-To simulate the push button it must be known whether pedestrians are waiting to cross the intersection.
+To simulate pressing the button, it must be known whether pedestrians are waiting to cross the intersection.
 The following TraCI functions are used:

 - traci.edge.getLastStepPersonIDs() : to find pedestrians at the intersection